gradio-app/gradio/guides/05_custom-components/02_key-component-concepts.md

 * Gradio will use the interactive version (if available) of a component if that component is used as the **input** to any event; otherwise, the static version will be used.

 * When you design custom components, you **must** accept the boolean interactive keyword in the constructor of your Python class.
-In the frontend, accept the `mode` property.
-You can create different versions of your component depending on whether this parameter is `"interactive"` or `"static"`.
+In the frontend, accept the `interactive` property, a `bool` which represents whether the component is `static` or `interactive`.

 ## The value and how it is preprocessed/postprocessed